-Carobella convinces my freind to go vegetarian for a month.
-It has a similar consistency and taste to a Brasilian favorite, called “Dulce de leche” made with sweet condensed milk mixed with chocolate.
-This reminded me of a story when I went on a trekking trip to Patagonia in 2018.
-My friends opted to go vegetarian for the duration of our journey as I promised to prepare all the meals for them.
-So into the fourth day of trekking, after we returned from an extended 20 km walk, we all washed up did our collective meditation.
+This dessert convinced my friend to turn vegetarian for a month.
+In 2018, I went on a trekking trip to Patagonia with a few friends.
+My friends opted to turn vegetarian for the duration of our journey as I promised to cook all our meals.
+On the fourth day of trekking, after we returned from an extended 20 km walk, we washed up, did our collective meditation and

-Try this at home for your kids and you will certainly enjoyed yourself so all my friends who made and have all been super impressed with Carobella.
+Try this at home for your kids and you will certainly enjoy it, as have my friends who have made and been super impressed with Carobella.
 Once they has tasted the goodness It won’t keep too long as your kids and sweet toothed partner will find it and finish it!

 Carobella has a unique and tempting flavor.
-Hazelnuts which has another name called cobnuts or filberts.
-Nuts contain a notable measure of antioxidants polyphenols or phytonutrients reliefs oxidative stress on cells which help to prevent heart diseases, cancer and neutralize harmful free radicals.
-You can eat Hazelnuts raw, and when roasted, it will take on a mellow, sweeter character.
-However, it is high-fat like other nuts, causing hazelnut to go rancid pretty quickly; thus, it's best to refrigerate after purchase.
+Hazelnuts, also called cobnuts or filberts, contain a notable measure of antioxidants polyphenols or phytonutrients reliefs oxidative stress on cells which help to prevent heart diseases, cancer and neutralize harmful free radicals.
+You can eat hazelnuts raw or roasted.
+When roasted, it will take on a mellow, sweeter character.
+However, it is high-fat like other nuts, which makes it go rancid pretty quickly; thus, it's best to refrigerate after purchase.

 - 1 cup Carob powder

 - 1 cup of coconut milk or coconut cream, or 1 cup of coconut milk powder

-- 1 cup of rice syrup, Optional coconut sugar (mascavo), dark brown cane sugar, molasses
+- 1 cup of rice syrup, or use coconut sugar or dark brown cane sugar, or molasses

 - 1 tsp salt

-stir continuously until the Carobella turns smooth, thick, and creamy.
+Blend until the mixture is smooth, thick, and creamy.

-Next, add coconut milk, powder, or cream and blend until the mixture forms homogenous cream.
+Next, add the coconut milk, or cream and blend until the mixture forms a homogenous cream.

-Other alternatives are 3 ingredients carobella: 1/2 cup carob, 1/2 cup dark brown sugar (or other options), 1/2 cup coconut milk.
+An easy alternatives are 3 ingredients carobella: 1/2 cup carob, 1/2 cup dark brown sugar (or other options), 1/2 cup coconut milk.
 Blend into a smooth paste, and there you are.
 NOTES: To make this recipe it´s important to have a strong liquefying machine to blend the roasted nuts to a creamy consistency.